 The Major Crimes Investigator Certificate is designed to give graduates a recognized credential that can translate into greater recognition within their respective field.
-After completing the four required courses and one elective course offered through the Texas Forensic Science Academy graduates will have an understanding of the procedures for conducting investigations of various types including human deaths and the investigator’s role throughout the investigative process.
+After completing the required courses and one elective course offered through the Texas Forensic Science Academy graduates will have an understanding of the procedures for conducting investigations of various types including human deaths and the investigator’s role throughout the investigative process.

 - Basic Criminal Investigation (Classroom or Online)